-Note: Many tales that are numbered 465 A, contain the motif of a man persecuted for his pretty wife.
-AT 465. (#1.2)
+(AT 465 - Many tales that are numbered 465 A, contain the motif of a man persecuted for his pretty wife.)

 The Ashlad observed that three girls that were dressed like swans soared through the air and landed.
 Taking off their feathers, they danced about the meadow.
 He silently took their feathery robes, and then told the girls that he would return them only if one of them would marry him.
 The youngest agreed.